Students taking the "Creative Therapies" January term course performed alongside —and for — a group of senior citizens.

 As part of their applications, students are asked to attach a résumé detailing their theatrical experiences and training (performance and/or technical).
 All applications are available online.

-After students sign up for an audition date, they will receive an email with instructions and a link to the application.
+After students sign up for an audition date, they will receive an email with instructions.
 They will upload their résumés to the student portal.

 The Judith Katz Memorial Theatre Scholarship is named for fine arts supporter and Augustana alumna Judith Katz.
 The scholarship award can be up to $4,000 annually and is given to students who will major in theatre arts.
 Students who apply for, but do not receive a Katz Scholarship will automatically be considered for a general Theatre Arts Scholarship.